LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="PhoneResendVerificationOTP-post-">Phone Resend Verification OTP (POST)</h4>
  This API is used to resend a verification OTP to verify a user's Phone Number.
-The user will receive a verification code that they will need to input [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/phone-authentication/phone-resend-otp)
+The user will receive a verification code that they will need to input

 ```java